holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 The scaffolding tool is now prompting you to add fields to the `post` entry type.

-Fields are the individual components or attributes within an entry type that define the structure of the data.
+Fields are the individual components or attributes within a Rust struct.
 They determine the specific pieces of information to be stored in an entry and their respective data types.
 The scaffolding tool supports a collection of native Rust types such as booleans, numbers, enums (a choice between several predetermined values), optional values, and vectors (lists of items of the same type), along with Holochain-specific types that refer to other pieces of data on the DHT.

 For your `post` entry type, you're going to add `title` and `content` fields.
 Select `String` as the first field's type, and enter: